ss3sim/ss3sim/inst/ms/ss3sim-ms.md

-large-scale, rapid, and reproducible simulation with the third version of SS, SS3. ss3sim requires only minor modifications to an existing SS3 model along with a set of plaintext control files describing alternative states of nature, sampling scenarios, and assessment scenarios. ss3sim then generates an underlying truth,
+large-scale, rapid, and reproducible simulation with the third version of SS, SS3. ss3sim requires only minor modifications to an existing SS3 model along with a set of plain-text control files describing alternative states of nature, sampling scenarios, and assessment scenarios. ss3sim then generates an underlying truth,